babaniyi/babaniyi.github.io/_posts/2023-03-22-designing-a-recommendation-system-for-search-in-ecommerce.md

 ### Loss function selection
 The goal of the training is to optimize the model parameters so that similar text query - image pairs have embeddings close to each other in the embedding space.
 Ranking can be modeled as a learning-to-rank or classification task, with the latter being more commonly seen.
 In this article, we are proposing using deep learning deep learning where the final output layer is a softmax over a catalog of images.
 We could also use a sigmoid predicting the likelihood of user interaction (e.g., click, purchase) for each query-image pair.
 The loss computation steps can be summarised as follows:

-- <b>Generate embeddings:</b> Use text and image encoders to generate the embeddings for the search query and catalog images.
+- **Generate embeddings:** Use text and image encoders to generate the embeddings for the search query and catalog images.
-- <b>Compute similarities:</b> Compute the similarities beetween the text query's embedding and the catalog image embeddings.
+- **Compute similarities:** Compute the similarities beetween the text query's embedding and the catalog image embeddings.
 There are different measures of similarites we could use and they have their pros and cons, examples include dot product, cosine similarity, euclidean distance among others.
-- <b>Softmax function:</b> This is applied over the computed distances to ensure the values sum up to one, by so doing we can interpret the similarity values as probabilities.
+- **Softmax function:** This is applied over the computed distances to ensure the values sum up to one, by so doing we can interpret the similarity values as probabilities.
-- <b>Cross-entropy:</b> Cross-entropy measures how close the predicted probabilities are to the ground trith labels.
+- **Cross-entropy:** Cross-entropy measures how close the predicted probabilities are to the ground trith labels.
 When the predicted probabilities are close to the ground truthm it shows the embeddings can distinguish the positive query-image pair from the negative ones.

 Figure 2.1 visualises the system architecture, we see the model takes text query as input, produces embedding for this query, compute the similarity between this embedding and the embedding of each image in the catalog.